-To begin, let’s look at state railroading operations in the eastern half of the country.
-Obviously, eastern railroad operations is where our nation’s railroad industry has its birthplace.
-While there were scattered private rail operations already in place in the early 19th century it was the Baltimore & Ohio Railroad, founded in February of 1827, that kicked off the common carrier systems.
+To begin, let’s look at the eastern half of the country.
+Obviously, eastern railroads are where our nation’s industry has its birthplace.
+While there were scattered private rail operations already in place in the early 19th century it was the Baltimore & Ohio, founded in February of 1827, that kicked off the common carrier systems.
 Eastern railroading is where you will also find the oldest main lines and those that carry the classic and bucolic stone bridges such as the B&O’s well-known Thomas Viaduct in Maryland and the Pennsylvania Railroad’s famous Rockville Bridge in Pennsylvania, a massive structure that spans the Susquehanna River and once carried four railroad tracks.

 Eastern railroading is also riddled with tunnels, low and tight clearances, and a lot of single-tracked territory (as the cost of double-tracking some of these mountainous main lines has simply been too expensive).
 One need only look at the B&O’s former St. Louis main line to understand all three of these concepts.
 This line was by far the steepest and toughest of the original trunk lines (those serving the large East Coast and Midwest markets).
 Almost its entire line between Baltimore/Washington and St. Louis was single-track territory and its battles over Cranberry Grade in eastern West Virginia were legendary.
 Couple this with its Parkersburg Branch between Clarksburg and Parkersburg, West Virginia where clearances were very tight and one has a better understanding as to why the B&O had such a tough time competing with the larger New York Central and PRR.